rug-compling/dact/cookbook/index.md

     //node[%nachfeld% and @cat="pp" and ../node[@rel="hd" and @pt="n"]]

-## Antecedents of co-indexed nodes
+## Antecedents of co-indexed nodes; find all dependents of a particular type for a particular word

 Suppose we want to find all nouns which can be used as the direct object of the verb "drinken".
 We might try